-Follow these essential tips and you may come home from your day trip with your sanity still intact.
+Follow these essential tips and you may come home from your daily commute with your sanity intact!

-Whether it's a road trip or beach trip, driving at this time of year can really get to the best of us so we've collated some tips to help you keep your cool out on the roads.
+Whether heading into the office, doing the school run or rushing to after work/school activities, driving at this time of year can really get to the best of us so we've collated some tips to help you keep your cool out on the roads.

 Prepare for congestion